Peacemaking Jobs and Careers

 Peacemaking is a way of skillfully addressing violence and building peace.
 In this way, peacemaking is more than a type of work—it is how you approach your life and work.
 Learning how to be a peacemaker can make you more effective at your job, as well as a better partner, neighbor, and community member.

-Some skills included in the peacemaker’s tool set are:
+Some skills included in the peacemaker’s tool set include:

 - conflict resolution